Sell your house fast in Phoenix AZ

 Exploring Encroachment in Real Estate

-It is essential to distinguish between encroachment and easement.
+It is essential to distinguish between encroachment in real estate and easement.
 Encroachment involves the unauthorized use or intrusion onto another person’s property, while easement refers to a legally granted right to use a portion of someone else’s property for a specific purpose.

 Easements are often documented and attached to the property title, allowing the holder to use the specified portion of land or access certain amenities.
 The legal implications of encroachment and easement differ significantly.